chinapedia/wikipedia.abstract.en/Page/Freenet.md

 Effect

-Freenet_datastore_specialisation.ani.gif Initially, the locations in Darknet are distributed randomly.
+Initially, the locations in Darknet are distributed randomly.
 This means that routing of requests is essentially random.
 In Opennet connections are established by a join request which provides an optimized network structure if the existing network is already optimized.[31]
 So the data in a newly started Freenet will be distributed somewhat randomly.

 As location swapping (on Darknet) and path folding (on Opennet) progress, nodes which are close to one another will increasingly have close locations, and nodes which are far away will have distant locations.
 Data with similar keys will be stored on the same node.[32]